 Hello there!
 We're working to bring your ideas about the community to life and make a more walkable, vibrant place to live and work.
-We hope to bring these ideas to reality through a community yone else you think may be interested!
-County and the larger DC area?
-Maintains, which produce to the during work.
-We hope to bring a read football to the produce and a fine again.
+We hope to bring these ideas to reality through a coled placemaking activity.

+valkable, vibrant place to live and work.
+We hope to bring these ideas to reality through a community at placemaking activity.

 Please fill out the survey below and share with anyone else you think may be interested!

-1. Full Name 2.
-Email address 3.
-Phone number 4.
-Do you live in or near White Flint?
+1. Full Name

+2. Email address

+3. Phone number

+4. Do you live in or near White Flint?
 Mark only one oval.

+Yes No

-Yes No 5.
-If not, where do you live?
+5. If not, where do you live?

 6. What are your favorite places in Montgomery County and the larger DC area?

 7. Do you frequent White Flint or the Randolph Hills neighborhood in your free time?

 Mark only one oval.
 Yes No Sometimes

 8. Why or why not?

 9. Do you feel safe walking the sidewalks in White Flint and Randolph Hills?
 Mark only one oval.

 Yes

 Somewhat

 10. If not, why?

 11. How do you usually get around?
 Mark only one oval.

 Car

-Bike Walk
+Dike Walk

 Public transit

-Other:

-12. What would make you walk or bike more to or around White Flint and Randolph Hills' Check all that apply.
+12. What would make you walk or bike more to or around White Flint and Randolph Hills?
+Check all that apply.

 If it felt safer

 If the distances were shorter

-If the weather were different

-I wouldn't walk or bike more Other:
+If the weather were different I wouldn't walk or bike more

+Other:

-13. Do you work in Montgomery County?
+13 Do vou work in Montenmony Country

 Mark only one oval.

-Yes
+○ Yes

+oN ()

+۸.

 work?

 you

-9
+g

 where

 f not,

-14
+14.